modypy/modypy/docs/guide/05_dc_engine.rst

     DC-Engine Blocks

-Again, we start by importing everything we need:
+Again, we start by importing everything we need and defining some constants:

 .. code-block:: python